Cedar Grove, New Jersey: Local government

 Cedar Grove operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under Council-Manager plan B form of municipal government, as implemented as of July 1, 1955, based on the recommendations of a Charter Study Commission.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 Cedar Grove's governing body is comprised of a five-member Township Council, whose members are elected at-large for four-year terms by the voters of the municipality on a non-partisan basis as part of the municipal elections held on the second Tuesday in May in odd-numbered years.
 At a reorganization meeting held each July, the council selects a mayor and a deputy mayor from among its members to serve a one-year term of office.

-As of 2025, members of the Township Council are Mayor Peter H. Tanella (term on committee ends June 30, 2023; term as mayor ends 2022), Deputy Mayor Joseph Maceri (term on committee ends 2023; term as deputy mayor ends 2022), Kerry Peterson (2025), Melissa Skabich (2025) and Joseph Zichelli (2025).
+As of 2025, members of the Township Council are Mayor Melissa Skabich (term on committee and as mayor ends June 30, 2025), Deputy Mayor Michele Mega (term on committee and as deputy mayor ends 2025; elected to serve an unexpired term), Joseph Maceri (2027), Kerry Peterson (2025) and John A. Zazzali (2027).

+Michele Mega was elected to fill the council seat with a term expiring in June 2025 that had been held by Joseph Zichelli until he resigned from office to that the position as township manager.

 In July 2020, Joseph Zichelli was sworn into office to fill the balance of the term of office expiring in June 2021 that had been held by Robbie Vargo until he resigned from office the previous month.
 In November 2020, Zichelli was elected to serve the balance of the term through June 2021.

 Mayor Joseph Chiusolo resigned in June 2016 after serving 19 years in office in the wake of charges that he and his business had benefited from contracts with the township in which Chiusolo had a conflict of interest.
 As of July 2018, Joseph Cicala was chosen as mayor to succeed Peter Tanella, and Robbie Vargo as Deputy Mayor.

 In August 2015, the Township Council selected Michael Maffucci to fill the vacant seat of John Zunic expiring in December 2017, who left office to serve as a New Jersey Superior Court judge.

 In the May 2015 municipal election, incumbent Peter Tanella and challenger Harry Kumburis won election to four-year terms on the township council.